manishsubah/InterView-Coding-questions/time-complexity.md

 input size and running time:
 if size is n => n (linear)
-if size is increased by 2 times => 4 times if size is increased by 3
+if size is increased by 2 times => 4 times if size is increased by 3 times => 9 times

 time complexity directly proportional to input n (linear way)